iamsaicharan/iamsaicharan/README.md

 ## 💫 About Me:
 👨🏻‍🔬 Passionate software engineer with over 3 years of experience in building large scale applications
-🔭 Currently working on financial modules for data mining and data analysis
+🚀 Demonstrated proficiency in API development, backend engineering, and data engineering 🔭 Currently working on financial modules for data mining and data analysis
 📖 Learning to build and deploy machine learning models as a REST APIs